B-Sense Quick Start

 - after save, the device starts trying to fetch glucose data

-- if the local setup page has status information, it should reflect the saved path instead of an empty setup state
+- the local setup page shows the saved path instead of an empty setup state

 Step 4: Wait For The First Reading